 Before setting out on the tour, I needed to go to a bank machine to get cash for the day.
 I went to an ATM I’d used just two days before, but it didn’t work.
 I thought it odd and decided to walk further to try another ATM.
 This time, the bank machine kept my card and wouldn’t release it.
 Panicked, I entered the bank and asked the employees for help.
 The unfriendly staff simply shrugged me off, saying there was nothing they could do since they didn’t know when the man who attended to the machine would come next.
 “Maybe in one hour, maybe in one week.
 I don’t know!”

 Resisting the urge to slap one of them or throw a childish tantrum, I thanked them for their “help” (how typically Canadian of me, eh?) and hurried back to the hostel.
 First up was putting a lock on my card so no one could use it fraudulently.
 I had to solicit the help of a German-speaking friend who called my German bank on my behalf.
 Next was figuring out how to pay for my stay.
-Thankfully, they accepted PayPal and I was able to take care of that pretty easy after explaining a situation.
+Thankfully, they accepted PayPal and I was able to take care of that pretty easily after explaining the situation.

 Phew, crisis averted!
 But unfortunately, taking care of everything took a lot of time and as I didn’t have so much cash on hand (I only had enough money to get back to the airport the next day), I had to miss both of the tours.
 I was super bummed, the common theme of this weekend in Sofia, but set about exploring more of the city for myself.